macder/medusa-fulfillment-shippo/README.md

 Shippo fulfillment provider for Medusa Commerce.

-Service level and group fulfillment options
+Provides fulfillment options using carrier service levels and user created service groups that can be used to create shipping options for profiles and regions.

-Rates at checkout optimized with [first-fit-decreasing (FFD)](https://en.wikipedia.org/wiki/First-fit-decreasing_bin_packing) bin packing algorithm.
+Rates at checkout optimized with a [first-fit-decreasing (FFD)](https://en.wikipedia.org/wiki/First-fit-decreasing_bin_packing) bin packing algorithm.

-Order fulfillment creates shippo order
+Fulfillments create orders in shippo.

-Returns, exchanges, and claims
+Supports returns, exchanges, and claims.

-Implement the details your own way using [methods and wrappers](#api-reference) that simplify interfacing, consuming, and integrating shippo's api with medusa.
+### Implement the details your own way

+[Methods and wrappers](#api-reference) that simplify interfacing, consuming, and integrating shippo's api with medusa.

+Access data from actions by subscribing to events.
+The plugin does not make assumptions or save data arbitrarily.
+It passes it through the eventbus instead.

 ## Table of Contents